 If you are injured in a Las Vegas casino accident or hotel accident, you may have a claim against several parties.
 Ten potentially liable people and entities include:

 - The casino,

-- The casino’s employees,
+- The casino’s staff,

-- The casino’s manager,
+- The casino’s property owners,

 - The hotel in which a casino is located,

-- The casino’s liability insurer,
+- The casino’s liability insurance company,

-- A third-party company providing security for the casino, or
+- A third-party company providing security for the casino,

 - The casino breached that duty;

 - The breach was the legal cause of your injuries; and.